meltyourface/blank/posts/Occult-orthodox-interpretations/Liber-Occultus-Arcanorum-Ancient-Occult-Practices/index.md

 ### Chapter I: The Four Elements

-Liber Occultus Arcanorum posits that the universe is comprised of the four traditional elements: Earth, Air, Water, and Fire.
+**Liber Occultus Arcanorum posits that the universe is comprised of the four traditional elements**: Earth, Air, Water, and Fire.
 This mirrors the Orthodox principles of balance and material manifestations, as represented, for example, in the Pentacle.

 ### Chapter II: Conjuration of Elemental Spirits